Mount Sipylus

-Mount Spil (Spil Dağı), the ancient Mount Sipylus (Σίπυλος) (elevation 1513 m), is a mountain rich in legends and history in Manisa Province, Turkey, in what used to be the heartland of the Lydians and what is now Turkey's Aegean Region.
+Mount Spil (Spil Dağı), also known as Mount Sipylus (Σίπυλος) (elevation 1513 m), is a mountain in Manisa Province, Turkey.

-Its summit towers over the modern city of Manisa as well as over the road between İzmir and Manisa.
-The contiguous mass of Mount Yamanlar, also overlooking the Gulf of İzmir, has often been considered an extension of the Mount Sipylus massif, with which it shares much history, although it is actually an extinct volcano and a distinct geographical formation.
+It is located near the modern city of Manisa as well as over the road between İzmir and Manisa.
+The contiguous mass of Mount Yamanlar, also located close to the Gulf of İzmir, has often been considered an extension of the Mount Sipylus massif, although it is actually an extinct volcano and a distinct geographical formation.

 History

 The Manisa relief, a full-faced statue carved into a cliff face, is found near Mount Sipylus, several kilometers east of Manisa.
 According to the Byzantine commentator John the Lydian, the unknown author of the 7th-century BCE epic poem, the Titanomachy, placed the birth of Zeus not in Crete but in Lydia, which should signify Mount Sipylus.

 The names "Sipylus" or "Sipylum" are mentioned by Pliny the Elder, supported by other sources, as the site of a very celebrated city called "Tantalis" or "the city of Tantalus", after the name of its founder.
 Presumably located on or very near the mountain, the city's ruins were reportedly still visible around the beginning of the Common Era.
+According to a late pseudo-Plutarchic text known as De fluviis ("on rivers"), Sipylus was a man who was relentlessly tormented by the Furies until he eventually hanged himself for accidentally killing his mother Dioxippe; afterwards the gods gave his name to the mountain.

 The same Tantalus is famed throughout Greek mythology thanks to the accounts that he had cut up his son Pelops and served him up as food for the gods.
 His son Pelops is said to have later migrated to the Peloponnese, named after him, and to have founded a kingdom there.
 Tantalus' daughter was the tragic Niobe, who is associated with the "Weeping Rock" (Ağlayan Kaya in Turkish), a natural formation facing the city of Manisa.
 The Greek deities Apollo and Artemis were said to have killed all 14 children of Niobe at Mount Sipylus, whereupon the grief-stricken Niobe was turned to stone.

 Later in ancient times, Mount Sipylus (Σίπυλος) rose above the site of Magnesia ad Sipylum (the southern portion of modern Manisa), whose existence is traced back as far as the 5th century BCE.
 Magnesia was located along the Hermus River (Gediz River) on the plain below and was the scene of the defeat of Antiochus III "the Great" by the Romans at the Battle of Magnesia in 190 BCE.
 The city of Smyrna lay nearby.